exoad/kira/README.md

 >
 > Thus, a lot of things will lack documentation!

-An **enjoyable** modern object oriented programming language with modern syntax and semantics inspired from languages such as Java, C, Dart, and Rust.
+An **enjoyable** modern object-oriented programming language with modern syntax and semantics inspired from languages such as Java, C, Dart, and Rust.

 `June 28, 2025:`

-Currently the compiler and further language designs are not finished.
+Currently, the compiler and further language designs are not finished.
 The frontend is implemented in Kotlin with the backend currently chosen to either be LLVM or a fork of NekoVM.
 Additionally, I have also been considering generating raw x86 Assembly and using NASM to do the rest; however, we will see where this goes :).

 ## Code Snippets

+> [!WARNING]
+> Nothing here is final, so the syntax and semantics will change.

 ### Hello, World!

 ```
-io::println("Hello World!");
+@__trace__("Hello World!");
 ```

 ### Conditionals & Loops